GabrielKn8/cpuminer-multi-benchtest-logger/README.md

 bash

 ## Usage
-Put it in cpuminer-multi directory and run
+Put it in cpuminer-multi directory and run the script
-$ sudo chmod 755 benchmark.sh
-$ ./benchmark.sh